 The type of test performed will be dependent upon the individual’s unique symptoms.
 For example, a pelvic exam or sperm count test will be two of the first diagnostic procedures used if the person has experienced fertility problems.

-Treatment Options at The Sexual Health Institute of The Carolinas
+What Treatment Options Does The Sexual Health Institute of The Carolinas Provide?

 There is an incredible number of treatments available for those that have irregular hormone levels.
 Some patients can control their symptoms by implementing and maintaining simple lifestyle changes, such as: